pkmn/engine/src/lib/gen1/README.md

 [Toxic](https://pkmn.cc/bulba/Toxic_(move)) (counter),
 [Transform](https://pkmn.cc/bulba/Transform_(move)) (identity), and
-[Disable](https://pkmn.cc/bulba/Disable_(move)) (move and duration), and multi-hit attacks all require additional information that is also stored in the `Volatiles` structure.
+[Disable](https://pkmn.cc/bulba/Disable_(move)) (move and duration), and multi-hit attacks all require additional information that is also stored in the `Volatiles` structure. `MultiHit` is not strictly required to be stored as it should always be 0 after updates barring errors, however it is convenient to maintain as it maps neatly to the cartridge and is effectively "free" space-wise due to padding.

 The `state` field of `Volatiles` is effectively treated as a union: